frostt-tensor/frostt-tensor.github.io/_pages/contribute.md

 ## Tensor Submission
 If you have a tensor that you would like to see in this collection, please consider sharing with us.
 You **must** have the rights to distribute the data.
-By sharing your dataset, you acknowledge that will become publicly available.
+By sharing your dataset, you acknowledge that the data will become publicly available.

 ## Development
 Want to contribute to the development of this site or its tools?
 Great!
 All